artanzand/image_segmentation_NST/README.md

 To use the Kaggle API, sign up for a Kaggle account at <https://www.kaggle.com>.
 Then go to the 'Account' tab of your user profile (<https://www.kaggle.com/><username>/account) and select 'Create API Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.
 Place this file in the location `~/.kaggle/kaggle.json`.
 I have already included the `kaggle` package in the repo environment, and running the below script should download the required files.

 You should now move to `/src` directory to download the data, train and save the U_Net model.
-You will need 1GB memory for the data, and 100 MB of memory to store the model.
+You will need 1GB of memory for the data, and 100 MB of memory to store the model.
 It is optional to keep the data once the training is done.
 Run the following commands at the command line/terminal from the `/src` directory of the project to download the data files and augment them in a `/data` folder, and finally train the model.
 This will give you a `Unet_model.h5` in the `model/` directory.
 The training should take about 45 minutes on an NVIDIA Tesla P100 on the cloud.

 ```
 python download_data.py --dataset=nikhilroxtomar/person-segmentation --file_path=../data/